DIRECTOR: Shawn Burkett

 - A woman is slashed to death by a monster.

 Don't be fooled by the awesome title of Don't Fuck In The Woods.
-This movie is a huge miss for me.
+This film is a huge miss for me.
 This movie harkens back to Scream and the whole meta craze in horror cinema.
-Only this one plays like a cheap porno more than a horror film or creature feature.
+Only this one plays like a cheap porno more than a horror movie or creature feature.
 The movie features bad acting, terrible gore, and creature design.
 The whole point of the movie feels like they are trying to sledgehammer you over the head with their point of sex equals death.
 This isn't subtle at all.
 Watch any other slasher from the nineties, you're sure to have a better time.